olawalle/ionic-rave/readme.md

 # Ionic 4 Rave

- This Ionic 4 Module let's you add [Rave](https://www.flutterwave.com) Pay Button into your Cordova/Phonegap apps builds.
+ This Ionic 4 Module let's you add [Rave](https://github.com/jake-parker/ionic-rave.git) Pay Button into your Cordova/Phonegap apps builds. <br/>

+ This is a fork of the Ionic 3 Rave package by [Jake Parker] (https://www.flutterwave.com)

 ## Installation
 <br/>